ariesyous/guacamole-aws/readme.md

 1 RDS instance (MySQL), 1 VPC, 6 subnets (2 public, 2 private, 2 for VDI), 2 NAT gateways, 1 ALB.

-Terraform, Ubuntu Linux 16.04 LTS cloud image (for infra), internet connectivity.
+Terraform, Ubuntu Linux 16.04 LTS cloud image to run the Guacamole containers is all that's needed to deploy it.

+## terraform.tfvars
+Populate the file (terraform.tfvars.sample, and omit the .sample extension) with your respective input.
+You need to upload or generate a certificate via ACM or IAM for the ALB.

+Also include the name of the keypair you would like to use for the bastion host.

+The cloudinit scripts are written for Ubuntu Xenial (16.04 LTS) so use a cloud-enabled image for those.